 Practical information about the DipTrans exam

-Where can I do the Diploma in Translation (DipTrans) exam?
+Can I sit the Diploma in Translation (DipTrans) exam online?

-You can sit the CIOL DipTrans exam online on your own computer with invigilation through your webcam.
-See our article about the remote option for sitting the DipTrans exam online.
+Yes, you can sit the DipTrans online on your own computer with invigilation through your webcam.
+All you need is Internet access.
+See our article about this remote option.
 There’s also an option to sit it at a registered centre, using a computer or a pen and paper.

 The DipTrans exam is suitable for translators in the USA, Canada, Latin America, Australia and anywhere else in the world.

-No. The exam is traditionally only offered once a year, in January.
-From 2021, there will also be dates in July for the most popular language combinations.
-This makes it easier for anyone who needs to re-sit a unit.
-We don’t currently know whether this is a permanent change.
+The exam is offered twice a year, in January and in July.
 From 2021 onwards, the exam is being spread over two days instead of one, with unit 3 on the second day.
 This is an improvement because it was very tiring to sit seven hours of exam in a single day.

-Can I use a dictionary in the DipTrans exam?
+Can I use a dictionary in the exam?

 The CIOL DipTrans is an open-book exam where paper-based reference materials are permitted.
 Candidates can use bilingual, monolingual, and specialist dictionaries.
 You can also use published glossaries and/or personal word banks, as well as reference materials like encyclopaedias.